rossumai/university/docs/extensions/netsuite/integration-configuration.md

 1. Select the **Application Name** (the integration you created in Step 1), the **User**, and the **Role** you've assigned to this integration.
 1. **Save** to generate the Token ID and Token Secret.

-## 5. Use the Access Token in SOAP Communication
+## 5. Use the Access Token in SOAP communication

 With the Consumer Key, Consumer Secret, Token ID, and Token Secret, you can now configure Rossum.ai SOAP client for communication with NetSuite: